-The following table presents the cost of six major District functional activities: instruction, support services, non-instructional, sixteenth section, pension expense, and interest on long-term liabilities.
+The following table presents the cost of four major District functional activities: instruction, support services, non-instructional and pension expense.
 The table also shows each functional activity's net cost (total cost less charges for services generated by the activities and intergovernmental aid provided for specific programs).
 The net cost presents the financial burden that was placed on the State and District's taxpayers by each of these functions.